sonrabakarim/barlkk/_posts/2015-05-28-how-to-create-a-hotcast.md

 - You will not be able to cast from the phone with the active hotspot.
 Though you *can* cast from another phone.
 And I must admit Netflix from a laptop running Chrome works quite supurbly.
 - Uses phone’s tethering, thus data plan.
 If you’ve got a lame data cap you may not be able to make it through a full movie.
 But if you’re not you’ll be streaming HD goodness to your TV.
 - Some providers, like T-Mobile, offer “unlimited data” plans.
-That’s not totally true a at least a few data providers will use that as marketing jargon yet either throttle or completely limit your hotspot tethering caps.
+That’s not totally true as at least a few data providers will use that as marketing jargon yet either throttle or completely limit your hotspot tethering caps.

 # In conclusion

-In this post we learned how to create a Hotcast, which leverages a intermediate device to circumvent the restrictions of the Chromecast to work with a hotspot.
+In this post we learned how to create a Hotcast, which leverages an intermediate device to circumvent the restrictions of the Chromecast to work with a hotspot.
 The more people we can get to do this the less people who’ll need cable internet and, eventually, the better the LTE networks will become.
 While you’re saving yourself thousands per year on outrageous cable internet packages do yourself a solid and save even more money by doing [Movies on the cheap with VUDU In Home Disc to Digital](/movies-on-the-cheap-with-vudu-in-home-disc-to-digital/).